Schizophrenia Long-Term Care and Treatment: Helping a Family Member

 Setting Realistic Goals and Expectations

 Stress is often a precipitating factor for psychotic episodes.
-Not only can undue stress exacerbate the symptoms of schizophrenia, it may worsen the effects of co-occurring addictions or disorders (which are all too common) as well.
-This is doubly true for those whose addiction is currently active, as substance abuse impairs one’s ability to manage schizophrenia symptoms and adhere to any medications they may already be taking.
+Not only can undue stress exacerbate the symptoms of schizophrenia, it may worsen the effects of co-occurring substance abuse and other disorders (which are all too common) as well.
+This is doubly true for those whose substance use disorder is currently active, as substance abuse impairs one’s ability to manage schizophrenia symptoms and adhere to any medications they may already be taking.
 Unrealistic goals, such as the expectation that your loved one will get better “soon” or be “cured” in just a matter of time, place an undue burden of stress on you both.
 This can create feelings of disappointment, negative self-worth, and even resentment, all of which are antithetical to the healing process.

 While an optimistic outlook can be a powerful motivational tool, it’s important to also be aware of the reality of your loved one’s prognosis.
 As News Medical reports,